Want to save more money and curious about how to live a frugal life? Learn what frugal living is and 40 of the best (and easiest) frugal living tips!

 3. Meal plan as much as you can.

+Meal planning is the best way I’ve found to save more money and is one of my favorite simple ways to make changes you’ll see results from quickly!
 In a nutshell, be strategic about grocery shopping!
 Creating a monthly meal plan can make a huge impact on your grocery bill.
 Plan out what food you’ll by and the meals you can make with it by looking through your local grocery flyers for what’s on sale that week.

 By preparing meals at home that you can then also repurpose into lunches for the kids or for your spouse to take to work, you can save big!